geotopmodel/geotop/README.rst

 There are **R scripts** (https://github.com/ecor/geotopbricks) for I/O and **GEOtop** results visualization.
 They work for versions 2.0 and 2.1.
 Mainly developed by Emanuele Cordano.
 There is also a stable version published on CRAN as **R package** (https://cran.r-project.org/package=geotopbricks/).

 The **R package Topo Sub** (https://github.com/EURAC-Ecohydro/TopoSUB) allows to produce spatially-distributed GEOtop output maps from a limited number of 1D single column simulations using a clustering approach (neglecting 3D water interactions).
-It has been developed by Joel Fiddes (Fiddrs and Gruber, 2012) and structured as R package by Johannes Brenner.
+It has been developed by Joel Fiddes (Fiddes and Gruber, 2012, https://doi.org/10.5194/gmd-5-1245-2012) and structured as R package by Johannes Brenner.

 There are **Matlab scripts** (https://github.com/EURAC-Ecohydro/GEOmatlab) for I/O and **GEOtop** results visualization.
 They work for version 1.25, most of them also for version 2.0.
 Mainly developed by Giacomo Bertoldi and collaborators.